tommymorris/picobrew_pico/README.md

 # picobrew_pico
 This fork is intended for PicoBrew Z Series support using a Raspberry Pi 3 to run the server.

+The install scripts and RPI3 configuration here have not been tested for non-HTTPS Picobrew machines (Pico and Zymatic) but they should work.

+The install scripts and RPI3 configuration here have not been tested for RPI4 but should work.
+Raspberry PI 0, 1, and 2 are not supported.

 This repository is a fork of https://github.com/chiefwigms/picobrew_pico.
 Almost all code is theirs.
 The scripts I added to enable Raspberry PI and create certificates for the Zseries are largely based on scripts from https://github.com/duffyco/planbeer.

 ## Requirements